sergeymakinen/yii2-facades/README.md

 ## Extending

-If you want a new facade, it's fast and easy, imagine you want to bring a facade for your ```YourFacadeName```:
+If you want a new facade, it's fast and easy, imagine you want to bring a `YourFacadeName` facade:

 ```php
 class YourFacadeName extends Facade